 For facial skin, teens want a light weight product like one of my Sheer Strength Pure Physical SPF 30-50+ Sunscreens.
 The family of sunscreens includes:

-- A Matte Tinted SPF 50 to absorb oil and tinted with iron oxide technology that blends into all skin tones to soften complexion flaws such as acne.
+- A Matte Tinted SPF 30 to absorb oil and tinted with iron oxide technology that blends into all skin tones to soften complexion flaws such as acne.
 This would be my top choice for teens.
 The tinting is imperceptible but very useful to block digital light that can damage skin and hide complexion flaws like pimples.

-- A well-priced water-resistant SPF 30 Sunscreen product for swimming and beach days and total body application that's pure mineral broad spectrum protection you can trust.
+- A well-priced water-resistant SPF 50 Sunscreen product for swimming and beach days and total body application that's pure mineral broad spectrum protection you can trust.